 St. Paul and St. Agatha’s Catacombs

-St. Paul’s Catacombs form a complex of interconnected underground Roman cemeteries that were in use until the 7th centuries.
+St. Paul’s Catacombs are a complex of connected underground Roman cemeteries that stayed in use until the 7th centuries.

-The early Christians created these cemeteries because Roman law prohibited the burial of the dead in the cities.
+Early Christians created them because Roman law forbade burying the dead inside the cities.

-The catacombs of St Paul’s represent the earliest and most important archaeological evidence of Christianity in Malta.
+The catacombs of St Paul’s are the earliest and most important archaeological evidence of Christianity in Malta.

-The catacombs of Saint Agatha are decorated with numerous frescoes.
-The catacombs contain more than 500 tombs, including 200 tombs of babies.
+The catacombs of Saint Agatha are decorated with many frescoes.
+They hold more than 500 tombs, including 200 tombs of babies.

-The frescoes are full of symbols: the flower represents eternal life, the dove for the soul and peace.
+The frescoes are full of symbols: the flower stands for eternal life, the dove for the soul and for peace.